Sorry, but rumor of Trump visit to Hammonton unfounded

 "We have no inside venue, and it would be almost impossible to have a sitting president secure in an outdoor area," DiDonato said.

-"We would love him to come," Torrissi said, adding that Trump adviser Kellyanne Conway grew up in Atco and went to high school in Hammonton.
+"We would love him to come," Torrissi said, adding that Trump adviser Kellyanne Conway grew up in nearby Atco and went to high school at St. Joseph in Hammonton.

 Sept.
 19 is the anniversary of Reagan's visit, Torrissi said.